huaminghuangtw/Evergreen-Notes/Permanent-Notes/Do hard things.md

 ---

-> _“If you have 2 choices to make and they're relatively equal (50-50), take the path that is more difficult and painful in the short term.” — Naval Ravikant_
+> _“If you have 2 choices to make and they’re relatively equal (50-50), take the path that is more difficult and painful in the short term.” — Naval Ravikant_

 > _“Easy choices, hard life. [^1] Hard choices, easy life.” — Jerzy Gregorek_